openandroidinstaller-dev/openandroidinstaller/README.md

   </p>
 </div>

-> **Warning**: This application is currently in alpha state, so use at your own risk!
+> **Warning**: This application is currently in early alpha state, so use at your own risk!
 I take no responsibility for bricked devices or dead SD cards.

 > **Note**: Unlocking the bootloader will erase all data on your device!
 This also includes your DRM keys, which are stored in the Trim Area partition (also called TA).